 My broad and diverse range of experience adds real value for my clients

-- Representing businesses for 15 years, both as a solo practitioner and with law firms
+- Representing for-profit and non-profit enterprises for over 15 years, as in-house counsel, as a solo practitioner, and within law firms of various sizes

 - Litigation attorney at the premier law firm Gibson, Dunn & Crutcher LLP

-- Former Irvine PD police officer (while earning BA magna cum laude from UC Irvine)
+- Former police officer (working full-time while earning BA magna cum laude from UC Irvine)

-- Graduated from UCLA Law in 2002.
-Admitted to practice in Texas and California.
+- Class of 2002 at UCLA Law (I am admitted to practice in Texas and California)

 - I've been a founder, executive, and business counsel for companies in a variety of industries